CSC207-UofT/course-project-207-project-dream-team/Report Files (.md)/Scenario_Walk_Through.md

    (ii) Any preference info the user provides when prompted.

-   (*) The user will put no for any preferences for the purpose of the
+   (*) The user does not have a chance to put in any preferences for the purpose of the
          run-through.

+   (iii) InputInfo put the input data into Entity and hands them to Controller.

-2. The program runs based on the info provided by the user.
+2. Controller passes that data to Scheduler to run based on the info provided by the user.

-   (i) The program will generate timetables for each preference provided by the user.
+   (i) Controller will determine which scheduler child class to run based on preference info.

    (*) In this case, there is no preference.

-   (ii) The program will store the generated timetables.
+   (ii) the selected scheduler will take the data from Controller and collaborate with Entities to make instances of Entities and put them into memory and pass them back to Controller.

    (*) In this case, there will only be one timetable for the one course.

-   (iii) The program will generate a List of timetables based on the user’s priority input we obtained in the last section.

-   (*) In this case, there is no preference hence no priority input.
+   (iii) Controller calls the presenter and give the data from scheduler to Presenter.

-3. The program reports to the user.
+3. Presenter reports to the user.

-   i.
-A collection of formatted timetables will be displayed to the user as terminal
-    commands.
+   (i) Presenter takes the information from Controller and display the Timetable to the user on Terminal.

    (*) In this case, only one timetable is displayed for the one course.